 |---|---|---|---|---|---|

-Sockeye Salmon have historically been the most abundant of the three focal species in the watershed, though the population has seen significant declines in recent years (DFO (1991), S. Hocquard pers. comm.).
-Sockeye Salmon spawning is known to occur throughout the Horsefly River (up to the impassable falls), in the Little Horsefly River between Gruhs Lake and Horsefly Lake, Moffat Creek (up to the impassible falls), and McKinley Creek up to Elbow Lake (Pacific-Salmon-Foundation (2024), DFO (1991), S. Hocquard pers. comm.).
-Additionally, a spawning channel aimed at enhancing the Sockeye Salmon population was constructed by Fisheries and Oceans Canada in 1989 (DFO (1991)).
-Currently, there are no Sockeye Salmon rearing in the Horsefly River watershed – all emergent fry migrate down to Quesnel Lake.
+Sockeye Salmon have historically been the most abundant of the three focal species in the watershed, though the population has seen significant declines in recent years (DFO 1991, S. Hocquard pers. comm.).
+Sockeye Salmon spawning is known to occur throughout the Horsefly River (up to the impassable falls), in the Little Horsefly River between Gruhs Lake and Horsefly Lake, Moffat Creek (up to the impassable falls), and McKinley Creek up to Elbow Lake (Pacific-Salmon-Foundation 2020, DFO 1991, S. Hocquard pers. comm.).
+Additionally, a spawning channel aimed at enhancing the Sockeye Salmon population was constructed by Fisheries and Oceans Canada in 1989 (DFO 1991).
+Currently, there are no known Sockeye Salmon rearing habitats in the Horsefly River watershed – all emergent fry migrate down to Quesnel Lake.

-The following table highlights which structure types pose the greatest threat to anadromous salmon in the watershed.
-The results of this assessment were used to inform the subsequent planning steps, as well as to identify knowledge gaps where there is little spatial data to inform the assessment for a specific barrier type.
+The following table highlights which barrier types were believed to pose the greatest threat to anadromous salmon in the watershed by the Planning Team prior to field verification.
+The results of this assessment were used to inform the subsequent planning steps and to identify knowledge gaps where there is little spatial data to inform the assessment for a specific barrier type.

 |---|---|---|---|---|